-10 Sensitive Eye-Friendly Mascaras That Won’t Cause Irritation
+Have Sensitive Eyes?
+These 11 Mascaras Are for You

 Honest Beauty Truly Lush Mascara + Lash Primer

-Having sensitive eyes doesn’t mean you have to compromise your flutter.
-This 2-in-1 primer and mascara from the beloved Jessica Alba brand is free of extra additives like parabens, silicones, and synthetic fragrance.
+Having sensitive eyes doesn't mean you have to compromise your flutter.
+This 2-in-1 primer and mascara from Jessica Alba's brand is free of extra additives like parabens, silicones, and synthetic fragrance.

 Photo: